FaizAlamDev/expense-google-sheets/README.md

 # Expense Sheets

 A full-stack daily expense tracker with a web app, a mobile app (Expo/React Native), and a Node/Express API.
-The backend persists every expense to a local **SQLite** database, mirrors it to **Google Sheets** as a best-effort sync, and protects the data with automated **AWS S3** snapshots.
+The backend persists every expense to a local **SQLite** database (the single source of truth), mirrors new writes to **Google Sheets** as a best-effort sync, and protects the data with automated **AWS S3** snapshots.

 ## What it does

 - Log up to **10 expenses per day**, each with a name and amount.
-- Track which days still have free slots (`GET /api/getAvailableSlots`).
+- Track which days still have free slots (`GET /api/getAvailableSlots`) and enforce the limit server-side.
 - Write expenses transactionally to SQLite, then fan out to Google Sheets in the background so users never wait on a third-party API.
+- Browse the full expense history: paged day list, search by date, and per-expense **edit**, **delete**, and **add** — all backed by SQLite.
 - Back up the database automatically every 12 hours to S3 (plus one snapshot 10s after server start).

 ## Architecture